msalehisedeh/flexible-table/README.md

 }
 ```

-And you want user ID, name, username, the city he/she lives in, and the company works for.
+And you want user ID, name, user-name, the city he/she lives in, and the company works for.
 All you need is to map your data as it follows:
 ```javascript
 [
 	  {key: "name",value: "Name",present: true, dragable:true, sortable: true},